 In 1923, George applied for a grant and was given a perpetual lease over one acre of land on the shore of Lake Barrine.
-Living on the edge of the lake in a corrugated iron hut, George first showed the visitors around Lake Barrine in a rowboat.
+Living on the lake's edge in a corrugated iron hut, George first showed the visitors around Lake Barrine in a rowboat.

-The 3rd generation of the Curry family still own and the 4th generation manages the teahouse and boat cruises.
-Their commitment to the preservation of the natural heritage of the lake has remained unchanged for the past 90 years.
+The 3rd generation of the Curry family still own, and the 4th generation manages the teahouse and boat cruises.
+Their commitment to preserving the natural heritage of the lake has remained unchanged for the past 90 years.

 See Lake Barrine today, gallery here